andreychemist/andreychemist.github.io/pages/faq.md

 [The official statistics for the fiscal year 2016](https://www.dhs.gov/sites/default/files/publications/2016%20Yearbook%20of%20Immigration%20Statistics.pdf) (Table 7, p.
 21) shows that for EB-1A category only 761 (14%) are new arrivals in the US and 4,769 persons (86%) were already in the US.
 For EB2, 877 (4%) are new arrivals and 18,702 (96%) were in the US.

-# Can the form I-485 be submitted together with the form I-140?
+# Can Form I-485 be filed together with Form I-140?

-The instructions allow concurrent filing of the form I-485 (adjustment of the status) with the petition I-140.
+The instructions allow concurrent filing of Form I-485 (adjustment of the status) with the petition I-140.
 I didn’t do so myself but I know people who did.
 Their reasoning was that filing I-485 allows request the employment authorization document (EAD) (Form I-765) and the advance parole (Form I-131) for traveling abroad while waiting for the green card.
-If the form I-485 has been filed, the person can remain in the US legally until the decision is made, even if the previous nonimmigrant status is expired.
-This is not the case if only the I-140 form is filed (no EAD, no advance parole, the alien must maintain the legal status in the US).
+If Form I-485 has been filed, the person can remain in the US legally until the decision is made, even if the previous nonimmigrant status is expired.
+This is not the case if only Form I-140 is filed (no EAD, no advance parole, the alien must maintain the legal status in the US).

-When I filed my I-140 form, I was in the F-1 OPT status after getting the PhD from the US university and I had a separate EAD card due to this status.
+When I filed my Form I-140, I was in the F-1 OPT status after getting the PhD from the US university and I had a separate EAD card due to this status.
 I filed the I-140 with premium processing so I knew that I would receive the USCIS decision on my I-140 in about two weeks.
-It was not necessary for me to submit the I-485 concurrently with my I-140.
+It was not necessary for me to file the I-485 concurrently with my I-140.
 It would affect my status and if my I-140 was denied, I was at risk to immediately become out of status in the US.

-I consider it especially risky to file the I-485 form being in the US in the B1/B2 tourist visa status.
+I consider it especially risky to file Form I-485 being in the US in the B1/B2 tourist visa status.

+Remember that you can file Form I-485 concurrently with Form I-140 only if the status for this specific immigration category is current ("C") in the Visa Bulletin published by the Department of State: <https://travel.state.gov/content/travel/en/legal/visa-law0/visa-bulletin.html>.

-# When can form I-485 be filed?
+# When can Form I-485 be filed?

-I have already explained why I consider it a good idea to file the I-485 application to adjust the status only after the I-140 form is approved.
+I have already explained why I consider it a good idea to file the I-485 application to adjust the status only after Form I-140 is approved.
 However, there may be other obstacles for filing I-485.
-First of all, one should check the Visa Bulletin published by the Department of State: <https://travel.state.gov/content/travel/en/legal/visa-law0/visa-bulletin.html>.
+First of all, one should check the Visa Bulletin published by the Department of State: <https://travel.state.gov/content/travel/en/legal/visa-law0/visa-bulletin.html>, Table "B. Dates for filing of employment-based visa applications".

+The filing of Form I-140 establishes the priority date of your case.
+Form I-485 can be filed for this I-140 only if its priority date is the earlier than the date in the corresponding table cell.
+Its value depends on the category (EB-1A is "1st" and EB2-NIW is "2nd") and the country where you was born.

-The status for filing of the employment-based visa applications must be current “C” for your specific category.
-The EB1-A category (1st priority) is usually always current, and the EB2-NIW (2nd priority) has been non-current for all countries several times during the past several years.
-The bulletin also discriminates against the people born in such as China and India where too many immigrant have come from.
+The EB1-A category (1st priority) was usually current ("C"), but it's non-current for all countries since Aug 2018 (as of Jan.
+2019), and the EB2-NIW (2nd priority) used to be non-current for all countries several times during the past several years.
+The bulletin also discriminates against the people born in such as China and India where too many immigrants have come from.
 The nationals of those countries have very long waiting times with getting the green card under the EB2 categories and may consider filing the I-140 petition under the EB-1A category.

 Filing dates may differ from the final action dates.
-The former determine when one can file the I-485 form, the latter determine when the I-485 form can be approved and the green card can be issued.
+The former determine when one can file Form I-485, the latter determine when Form I-485 can be approved and the green card can be issued.
+These are two different tables in the Visa Bulletin.

 I passed my medical examination after getting the approval for I-140 and before filing I-485.
-I filed the required medical form I-693 (<https://www.uscis.gov/i-693>) together with my I-485 application but the processing times have increased greatly since 2012.
+I filed the required medical Form I-693 (<https://www.uscis.gov/i-693>) together with my I-485 application but the processing times have increased greatly since 2012.
 And now one may wait for longer than a year to get their I-485 approved.
 Since Nov.
-1, 2018, the I-693 form is valid for two years, but it must be signed by a civil surgeon no more than 60 days before filing the underlying I-485 application.
+1, 2018, Form I-693 is valid for two years, but it must be signed by a civil surgeon no more than 60 days before filing the underlying I-485 application.

 See also: <https://www.uscis.gov/greencard/adjustment-of-status>.

-# What are the processing times for the forms I-140 and I-485?
+# What are the processing times for Form I-140 and Form I-485?

 Use the USCIS website to check current processing times: <https://egov.uscis.gov/processing-times/>.